seyit-tekce/Dev.Store/src/Dev.Store.Web/wwwroot/libs/normalize-package-data/README.md

 ## Usage

-Basic usage is really simple.
+Multikart usage is really simple.
 You call the function that normalize-package-data exports.
 Let's call it `normalizeData`.

 ```javascript
 normalizeData = require('normalize-package-data')